Ada-Developers-Academy/core-unit-1/representing-data/sets.md

 What does it mean that each element is unique?
 If you add an element to a set, for example `5` and then try to add another `5` to the set, the number of items in the collection does not increase.

 What does it mean that each element of a set must be immutable?
-This means that we can only add unchangable elements to a set.
+This means that we can only add unchangeable elements to a set.
 We can add `5` or `3` or `"pizza"` to the set because the values of 5, 3, or "pizza" cannot be modified.
 However we cannot add a list or dictionary to a set because we can modify a list by appending new elements, overwriting existing elements and we can add and remove new key-value pairs to a dictionary.
 If you do attempt to add a mutable value to a set you will get a `TypeError` with the message `unhashable type`.

 What is meant by the statement that, "Elements in a set are unordered."?
 A set does not maintain it's elements in any order.